aldaca15/SimpleBannerManager/README.md

 # SimpleBannerManager

-A really simple PHP banner manager.
+A really simple PHP banner manager, it uses a powerful API to handle text plain data, and Cloudinary for image/file uploads.
 It was created to simplify the banner management, the main goal is to create a simple interface for a client to change banners content by just dragging images without having to worry about HTML or any other code during the process.

 ## Features (unmarked are under development)